-Methods to determine workforce capability include observation, interviews between management and employee, exit interviews, group meetings, review of data and reports, evaluation and response to perceived problems, and post training tests.
-The agency utilizes most of the methods with all groups of employees; however, the agency primarily uses the post training tests in the forestry technician training program.
+Methods to determine workforce capability include observation, interviews between management and employee, exit interviews, group meetings, review of data and reports, evaluation and response to concerns/issues, and post training tests.
+The agency utilizes the appropriate method depending on the situation; however, the agency primarily uses the post training tests in the forestry technician training program.
 Capacity needs are determined based on evaluations of data related to forest protection and forest management such as number and size of fires, response times, management plans completed versus number of requests.
 Comparisons are made to other southern states in regards to the number and size of fires.
 The senior managers, regional and program managers evaluate and assess the data results.